Christopher McWilliams

 Christopher McWilliams (15 December 1963 – 28 June 2008) was an Irish Republican paramilitary who was a member of both the Irish People's Liberation Organisation (IPLO) and the Irish National Liberation Army (INLA) during the Troubles in Northern Ireland.
 He was convicted of the murder of Loyalist Volunteer Force (LVF) leader Billy Wright, who was shot by an INLA unit led by McWilliams inside the Maze Prison.

 Background

 McWilliams was born on 15 December 1963 and grew up in staunchly republican west Belfast.
-His 16-year-old brother Paul, a member of the Provisional Irish Republican Army youth section (Na Fianna), was shot dead by British Army soldiers in 1977 as he allegedly threw petrol bombs at their observation post during rioting in Ballymurphy.
+His 16-year-old brother Paul, a member of the Provisional Irish Republican Army youth section (Na Fianna), was shot dead by British Army soldiers in 1977 as he threw petrol bombs at their observation post during rioting in Ballymurphy.
 The following week McWilliams placed a death notice in the Irish News regarding his brother's death: "He was shot in the back by a coward and died a hero".